-As of March 31, 2019, our cash and cash equivalents balance was \$328.0 million.
-Included in this balance was \$102.7 million of cash equivalents which consisted of money market funds.
-In addition, we have approximately \$130.3 million of short-term investments invested in U.S. Treasury Bills.
+As of March 31, 2020, our cash balance was \$296.1 million, which included \$8.0 million of restricted cash.
+In addition, we have approximately \$43.6 million of short-term investments invested in U.S. Treasury Bills.
 In recent fiscal years, our principal source of liquidity has been cash provided by operations.

-As of March 31, 2019, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$153.7 million.
+As of March 31, 2020, the amount of cash and cash equivalents held outside of the United States by our foreign legal entities was approximately \$158.6 million.
 These balances are dispersed across many international locations around the world.
 We believe that such dispersion meets the current and anticipated future liquidity needs of our foreign legal entities.
 In the event we needed to repatriate funds from outside of the United States, such repatriation would likely be subject to restrictions by local laws and/or tax consequences including foreign withholding taxes.

-During the year ended March 31, 2019, we repurchased \$132.7 million of common stock (2.1 million shares) under our share repurchase program.
+During the year ended March 31, 2020, we repurchased \$77.2 million of common stock (1.7 million shares) under our share repurchase program.
 Our future stock repurchase activity is subject to the business judgment of our management and Board of Directors, taking into consideration our historical and projected results of operations, financial condition, cash flows and other anticipated capital requirements or investment alternatives.
-Our stock repurchase program reduces the dilutive impact on our common shares outstanding associated with stock option exercises and our previous public and private stock offerings through the repurchase of common stock.
-As of May 3, 2019, there is \$111.0 million remaining in the share repurchase program which expires on March 31, 2020.
+As of May 11, 2020, there is \$162.8 million remaining in the share repurchase program which expires on March 31, 2021.
 Our stock repurchase program has been funded by our existing cash and cash equivalent balances as well as cash flows provided by our operations.